andreycha/tangerine/README.md

 Tangerine
 =========

-Tngerine is a tool for inspecting Windows Phone applications.
+Tangerine is a tool for inspecting Windows Phone applications.
 Based on [XAPSpy](http://github.com/sensepost/xapspy).
 It allows you to do three things:

  - Automate all routine work with XAP files (parsing, deploying etc.)
  - Log method calls, including parameters values and return values